prebid/prebid-universal-creative/README.md

 If you already have `Gulp` installed globally, you need to uninstall it before installing `gulp-cli`.
 You can run `gulp -v` and check the version in the `CLI` field in the output to see if it's installed.
 If it's major version is `2`, you already have `gulp-cli` installed.
 If it's same as the `Local` field, you need to uninstall `Gulp` globally.

-To uninstall the old package globally, run the command: `npm uninstall -g gulp` To install `gulp-cli` globally, run the command: `npm install -g gulp-cli`
+To uninstall the old package globally, run the command: `npm uninstall -g gulp`. <br />
+To install `gulp-cli` globally, run the command: `npm install -g gulp-cli`.

 Run `gulp -v` just to make sure that the `CLI` major version is `2`.